Navyapara/Navyapara/README.md

 - 👀 I’m interested in python
 - 🌱 I’m currently learning machine learning in python
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me : my email is paranavya15@gmail.com
+- 📫 How to reach me
 - 😄 Pronouns:
 - ⚡ Fun fact: ...